Xalies/TikTapRemote/ReadMe.md

 * **Single Tap:** Simulates a finger tap at a specific X,Y coordinate.
 * **Double Tap:** Simulates a quick double-tap.
 * **Swipes:** Perform swipes (Up, Down, Left, Right) for scrolling feeds.
 * **Gesture Recording:** Users can draw complex paths on the screen, save them, and replay them via the remote.
+(Upto 5 seconds)

 ### **3\.
 App-Specific Profiles**

 * **Global Profile:** Default actions that apply everywhere. (app profiles take priority)
 * **App Profiles:** Define different behaviors for specific apps.
   * *Example:* "Volume Up" can mean "Swipe Up" in TikTok, or "Doube Tap" in another app.
 * **Smart Detection:** The app automatically switches profiles when you open a target app (supports fullscreen/immersive games).

 ### **4\.
 Visual Targeting System**

-* **Drag-and-Drop Targeting:** Uses a system overlay (crosshair) to precisely set where the simulated tap should occur.
+* **Drag-and-Drop Targeting:** Uses a system overlay (crosshair) to precisely set where the simulated tap/swipe should occur .
 * **Live Recording Overlay:** Draws over other apps to record custom gesture paths in real-time.

 ### **5\.
 Advanced Automation**

-* **Double Press Triggers:** Map a different action to double-clicking the hardware button.
+* **Double Press Triggers:** Map a different action to double-clicking the hardware button, have two fuctions on the one button.
-* **Repeat Mode:** Holding your selected input toggles repeat mode to perform the action every few seconds (configurable interval, 3-30 seconds).
+* **Repeat Mode:** Holding your selected input for 1 second toggles repeat mode to perform the action every few seconds (configurable interval, 3-30 seconds).

 ## **Technical Architecture**